DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Sorry for making you wait."

-"From the side door, appears slender woman and salutes them.
+From the side door, appears slender woman and salutes them.
 She looks to be about mid twenties with pale green long hair and golden, like full moon, eyes.
 With her dignified facial features and gentle smile, Kai swallowed his breath seeing such beautiful staff member.